abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Description**:
   Construct a reference cell bigger than the initial cell.
-Only used in variable-cell MD, if [md_prec_level](#md_prec_level) is set to 1.
+Only used in isotropic NPT ensemble currently, if [md_prec_level](#md_prec_level) is set to 1.
 The reference cell has to be large enough so that the lattice vectors of the fluctuating cell do not exceed the reference lattice vectors during MD.
 Typically, 1.02 ~ 1.10 is sufficient.
 However, the cell fluctuations depend on the specific system and thermodynamic conditions.
 So users must test for a proper choice.
 This parameters should be used in conjunction with q2sigma, qcutz, and ecfixed.
 - **Default**: 1.0

 ### md_tfreq